ROLES AND TASKS OF THE KINGDOM OF GOD

 For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the increase of his government and peace there will be no end.
 He will reign on David’s throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on and forever.
 The zeal of the LORD Almighty will accomplish this.
 (Isaiah 9:6,7)

-I saw in the paper today (February 11, 2012), a little Syrian girl, perhaps six years old.
+I saw in the news today (February 11, 2012), a little Syrian girl, perhaps six years old.
 She had dressed her doll as a dead infant.
 This picture sums up for me the state of the world.
-Physical death is greatly to be preferred over life on the earth; because in the spirit world there are no little girls that dress their dolls as dead infants.
+Physical death is greatly to be preferred over life on the earth, because in the spirit world, there are no little girls who dress their dolls as dead infants.

 When the Kingdom of God has been installed on the earth, then God’s will—and only God’s will—shall be done.